heronimus/Cronos-POS-Node-Helm-GitOps/README.md

 ### - Configuration/Deliverables

+- `/cronos-pos-container`

-- `/cronos-pos-container`: houses the `Dockerfile` and scripts needed to launch Cronos-POS nodes in STATE-SYNC mode with configurable block heights (using CUSTOM_HEIGHT env var).
+  Contain the `Dockerfile` and scripts needed to launch Cronos-POS nodes in STATE-SYNC mode with configurable block heights (using CUSTOM_HEIGHT env var).
+  There's two helper scripts:
+  - `cronospos-init-mainnet.sh` --> Help init volume data and configuration with moniker-id, only run once on init container when node is starting from stract.
+  - `cronospos-enable-statesync.sh` --> enable various configuration to app.toml & config.toml, mainly to setup the STATE-SYNC configuration.

+- `/cronos-pos-k8s-template`:

-- `/cronos-pos-k8s-template`: stores Kubernetes deployment templates for Cronos-POS observer nodes, utilizing kustomize (https://kustomize.io/) for manifest management and patching.
+  Stores Kubernetes deployment templates for Cronos-POS observer nodes, utilizing kustomize (https://kustomize.io/) for manifest management and patching.

+- `/k8s-cluster-addons`:

-- `/k8s-cluster-addons`: provides supplementary configurations and add-ons for the Kubernetes environment including monitoring, ArgoCD, and ingress setup.
+  Provides supplementary configurations and add-ons for the Kubernetes environment including monitoring, ArgoCD, and ingress setup.

+- `/workspace-gitops-deploy`:

-- `/workspace-gitops-deploy`: serves as the GitOps deployment workspace containing individual Cronos-POS node configurations, with `example-cronos-pos-node-1` provided as a reference implementation.
+  Derves as the GitOps deployment workspace containing individual Cronos-POS node configurations, with `example-cronos-pos-node-1` provided as a reference implementation.

-- **Log file (Cronos-POS node)**: Live log are available at https://grafana.cronos.heronimus.id/public-dashboards/b3b7220e5fa84b06b8a66ec716b3ef78?orgId=1
+- **Log file (Cronos-POS node)**
+  Live log are available at https://grafana.cronos.heronimus.id/public-dashboards/b3b7220e5fa84b06b8a66ec716b3ef78?orgId=1

 ### - Testing and HandsOn